 The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
 The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

-This topic discusses marriage of young persons under the age of 18 years.
+This topic discusses marriage of young persons under 18 years of age.

 The age of majority in Alberta is 18 years of age.
-When you reach 18 years of age, you are considered an adult.
-You may get married without anyone’s permission when you are an adult.
+Once a person reaches 18 years of age, they are considered an adult.

 Marriage of a Person under the Age of 18

 Once a person is over 18 years of age, they may get married without anyone’s permission.
 If you are under the age of 18, you are required to have written permission to marry and the consent of your parents or guardians.

 If your parents or guardians refuse to give their consent, you may make an application to the Court to dispense with their consent.
 This application will only be granted in certain situations.
 For example, if guardians are being unreasonable in giving refusing to give their consent.

 ‘Eloping’ means that a couple marries in secret, without their family and friend’s knowledge.
 If a person under the age of 18 elopes, their parents can ask to have the marriage voided.
 If a marriage is ‘voided’, this means that the marriage never happened.
 Importantly, if you and the person you married had sexual intercourse before or after the marriage ceremony (or lived together after the marriage ceremony), the marriage cannot be voided.

 Pregnancy or Children and Marriage of a Person under the Age of 18